tiagobalmeida/tiagobalmeida.github.io/_posts/Advent Of Code 2016 - Day 5 solution commented.md

 Start with a lazy list of successive integers from 0.
 For each one, prepend the door ID.
 This is a good problem for a map, which produces another list.
-From this list of <door_ID><Counter> we use a map for getting the corresponding items md5 hashes.
+From this list of door_ID,Counter we use a map for getting the corresponding items md5 hashes.

 In clojure this is done for instance with:
 ```lisp